4d/docs/website/translated_docs/pt/Concepts/methods.md

  MODIFY RECORD([Customers])
 ```

 If you do not use subroutines, you will have to write the code each time you want to modify a customer’s record.
-If there are ten places in your project where you need to do this, you will have to write the code ten times.
+If you do not use subroutines, you will have to write the code each time you want to modify a customer’s record.
 If you use subroutines, you will only have to write it once.
 This is the first advantage of subroutines—to reduce the amount of code.

 If the previously described code was a method called `MODIFY_CUSTOMER`, you would execute it simply by using the name of the method in another method.
 For example, to modify a customer’s record and then print the record, you would write this method: